-The Pololu Zumo 32U4 OLED robot is a versatile tracked robot based on the Arduino-compatible ATmega32U4 MCU, and this kit contains most of the parts you need to build one—all you need to add are a pair of micro metal gearmotors and four AA batteries.
+The Pololu Zumo 32U4 OLED robot is a versatile tracked robot based on the Arduino-compatible ATmega32U4 MCU, and this kit contains most of the parts you need to build one—all you need to add are a pair of micro metal gearmotors, four AA batteries, and a USB A to Micro-B cable.
 It includes integrated dual motor drivers, a graphical OLED display, quadrature encoders, line sensors, side and front proximity sensors, and a full IMU.
 The assembled robot is less than 10 cm × 10 cm—small enough to qualify for Mini Sumo.
 This product is a kit; assembly (including soldering) is required.

 Alternatives available with variations in these parameter(s): version